Choosing the Best Handgun Cartridge: Matching the Tool to the Job

 If part of your personal protection plan includes possible encounters with big grizzlies, the 10mm Auto makes a capable bear defense cartridge, especially when your ammo is topped with heavyweight hard cast bullets.

 As a backcountry sidearm, the 10mm Auto brings plenty to the table.
-It delivers lots of power, shoots reliably and consistently, and with mag capacities that reach near 15 rounds, you have plenty to lob at a charging bruin.
+It delivers lots of power, shoots reliably and consistently, and has mag capacities that reach near 15 rounds so you'll have plenty to lob at a charging bruin.

-The recoil on this one is pretty brutal, even for some experienced shooters.
-The FBI actually dropped the cartridge, because their agents couldn’t pass competency tests with their duty pistols.
-To say this cartridge can be difficult to shoot is an understatement.
+The recoil on this one is pretty harsh, even for some experienced shooters.
+The FBI actually dropped the 10mm because their agents couldn’t pass competency tests with their duty pistols.

-The 10mm Auto has largely fallen out of favor among law enforcement personnel.
-However, it hasn’t completely gone the way of the dinosaur.
-Although the cartridge (and the guns chambered for it) are considerably more obscure than they were a few decades ago, both are seeing a resurgence in popularity.
+The 10mm Auto has largely fallen out of favor among law enforcement personnel, though it hasn’t completely gone the way of the dinosaur.
+Although the cartridge (and the guns chambered for it) are considerably more obscure than they were a few decades ago, both are seeing a modest resurgence in popularity.

 .44 Remington Magnum

-The .44 Remington Magnum (also known as .44 Magnum or 10.9x33mmR) is probably best known for its appearance in the 1973 movie Dirty Harry starring Clint Eastwood.
+The .44 Remington Magnum (also known as .44 Magnum, 44 Mag, or just "44") is best known for its association with a movie character.
+(You know which one, punk.)

 The .44 Magnum was once touted as the most powerful cartridge in the world.
-Since its introduction in 1954, other more powerful cartridges have hit the market.
+Since its introduction in 1954, mstronger cartridges have hit the market.
 However, the .44 Magnum remains a potent option for shooters who live by the motto “Go big or go home.”

 The .44 Magnum is usually housed in a big bore revolver.
 That means you’ll only get about five or six rounds before you need to reload.